 Some children like Micah with Down Syndrome have issues regulating body temperature which can cause them to overheat very quickly.

-This prompted us to visit Guest Services to find out what our options were for the rest of our visit.
+This prompted us to visit Guest Services to ask what options we had for the rest of our visit.

 “What resources do you have available?”